rekab/gdoormon/README.md

 Shuts the garage door if it's left open for too long, configurable based on whether or not someone is home.

-There are literaly dozens of commercial an open source things that do this exact thing, this one is somewhat unique (AFAIK) because it:
+There are already many commercial and open source things that do this exact thing, this one is somewhat unique (AFAIK) because it:
   - Determines if anyone is home by checking for registered wifi clients.
   - Sends alerts and can be controlled via XMPP.